 Two types of researchers are required to complete the final AE data set-'surveyors' and 'medical AE reviewers'.
 Key selection criteria for both roles will be experience in clinical audit and MRR together with computer literacy.
 Nurses will be employed to simultaneously act as surveyors for this study and CTK part 2 (appropriateness).
 We estimate that eight full-time equivalent staff will be required.
 The selection process will involve an aptitude test using triggers and detection of AEs in artificially constructed medical records.
+26 27

-training Medical practitioners will be recruited as 'medical AE reviewers' to undertake a confirmation review of the information collected and recorded by the surveyor.
+Medical practitioners will be recruited as 'medical AE reviewers' to undertake a confirmation review of the information collected and recorded by the surveyor.
 Six doctors with paediatric experience and who fulfil the key selection criteria will be recruited.

-The use of a single surveyor is a modification of the original GTT method which used two surveyors and one reviewer per MRR.
-While some GTT studies have used the original method, a variety of other models have been used including one surveyor and two g reviewers, $^{36}$ computerised screening, $^{40}$ and one surveyor $\mathbf{g}$ and one reviewer.
+The use of a single surveyor is a modification of the original GTT method8 which used two surveyors and one reviewer per MRR.
+While some GTT studies have used the original method,5 11 33 35 39 a variety of other models have been used including one surveyor and two reviewers,36 computerised screening,40 and one surveyor and one reviewer.23 findings to those of a CTK research team member.
+18 IRR will be measured at a number of points including between dual surveyor reviews for a sample, between surveyor and medical AE reviews with respect to whether an AE has occurred, incident type, and causation, prevention and outcome scores.